tgirke/rcf/pages/manuals/manuals_linux-cluster_visual.md

 The GPU workstation is uniquely configured to be an extension of the HPCC cluster.
 Thus, all software available to the cluster is also available on the GPU workstation through [Environment Modules](manuals_linux-cluster_start.html#modules).

 ### Access
 The GPU workstation is currently located in the Genomics building room 1208.
-Please check ahead of time to make sure the machine is available [support@biocluster.ucr.edu](mailto:support@biocluster.ucr.edu).
+Please check ahead of time to make sure the machine is available [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
 Once you have access to the GPU workstation, login with your cluster credentials.
 If your username does not appear in the list, you may need to click `Not listed?` at the bottom of the screen so that you are able to type in your username.

 #### Usage